jonathanloganmoran/jonathanloganmoran/README.md

 <br>

 If you like what I do, and want to show your support for my open-source work, consider [sponsoring me on GitHub](https://github.com/sponsors/jonathanloganmoran) or "buying me a coffee" on [Venmo](https://venmo.com/u/jonathan-moran107) or [Cash app](https://cash.app/$jonathanloganmoran).

-If you have a job opportunity for me in Sweden, or want to consider becoming my mentor (or friend!), send me an e-mail we'll book a time to chat!
+If you have a job opportunity for me in Sweden, or want to consider becoming my mentor (or friend!), send me an e-mail, or message me on [LinkedIn](https://linkedin.com/in/jonathanloganmoran), and we'll book a time to chat!